PraFFL: A Preference-Aware Scheme in Fair Federated Learning: NUMERICAL Experiments

-We examine the error rate and DP Disparity obtained by all algorithms under different heterogeneous levels on the sensitive feature.
-As in \cite{zeng2021improving}, we studied three heterogeneous scenarios.
-Figure \ref{hetero} shows the performance of the algorithms under three different heterogeneity levels.
-We can observe that the solution set obtained by PraFFL at the low and medium heterogeneity is better than that at the high heterogeneity.
-This is because the number of solutions in $\text{PraFFL}_{nd}$ is larger and more widely distributed in low and medium heterogeneity.
-The hypernetwork is trained by each client.
-If the degree of data heterogeneity increases, it will lead to another data imbalance problem, affecting the training of hypernetwork.
-Nonetheless, PraFFL still has some solutions in $\text{PraFFL}_{nd}$ that are dominant compared to other baselines for specific preference vectors at three heterogeneity levels.
+We examine the error rate and DP Disparity obtained by each algorithm under different heterogeneous levels on the sensitive features.
+As in \cite{zeng2021improving}, we study three heterogeneous scenarios.
+Fig. \ref{hetero} shows the performance of the algorithms under three different heterogeneity levels.
+We can observe that our proposed PraFFL are robust than the other five baselines under different heterogeneous levels.
+Compared with the other five algorithms, the number of solutions of $\text{PraFFL}_{nd}$ is larger, and such solutions are more widely distributed in different heterogeneities.
+For four baselines, the changes in the values of their two indicators under the three levels of heterogeneity are relatively small.
+It is worth noting that PraFFL is robust to large-scale user preferences.
+In other words, PraFFL not only have considerable performance in meeting users' dynamic preferences, but also maintain high stability under different degrees of data heterogeneity.